MAILJET SENDING POLICY

-Below are 8 commandments that you are to comply with to maximize your deliverability rates and to avoid any suspension of your account, and ultimately to help us in the war against spam.
+Below are 7 commandments that you are to comply with to maximize your deliverability rates and to avoid any rate limitation or suspension of your account, and ultimately to help us in the war against spam.

 1 – ALL SENDING METRICS TO REMAIN WITHIN MAILJET’S THRESHOLDS

 Regular maintenance of your contact list will ensure that you are emailing an engaged audience with active email addresses.
 While it can vary from business to business, a good benchmark for an engaged customer is someone who has opened or clicked on an email in the past 3 to 6 months.
 Maintaining a list of customers who regularly read your content and find value in your messaging will result in less bounced or blocked emails.
 While the process of removing inactive or incorrect email addresses may make your contact list look smaller, it will significantly improve your deliverability (and sender reputation) in the long-run.
 Other things to keep in mind for good practices are: writing subject lines that are reflective of the content within the emails & avoiding promotional terms or common spam words.